James L. Brooks: Awards and nominations

 Brooks has received 8 Academy Award nominations for Terms of Endearment (1983), Broadcast News (1987), As Good as It Gets (1997), and Jerry Maguire (1996).
 In 1984 Brooks received three Academy Awards for Best Picture, Best Director, and Best Adapted Screenplay for Terms of Endearment (1983).
-He has also earned 54 Primetime Emmy Awards for his work on television.
+He has also earned 54 Primetime Emmy Awards nominations for his work on television.
 He has won for The Mary Tyler Moore Show, Taxi, Lou Grant, The Tracey Ullman Show, and The Simpsons.
+On August 11, 2024, he was awarded the title of Disney Legend at the D23 Expo.